cheehwatang/leetcode-java/README.md

 Hi :wave:, I'm [***Chee Hwa***](https://github.com/cheehwatang) and welcome to LeetCode Solutions in Java.

-As I'm new to [LeetCode](https://leetcode.com/cheehwatang/) and progamming in general, I'm practicing everyday and hope to share my solutions and learnings with you.
+As I'm new to [LeetCode](https://leetcode.com/cheehwatang/) and programming in general, I'm practicing everyday and hope to share my solutions and learnings with you.

 - Exclusively on Java
 - Beginner problems